jondot/pcwr/README.md

 Several years ago, I worked on an enterprise-grade software in the [DFM](http://en.wikipedia.org/wiki/Design_for_manufacturability_(PCB) / electronics field at Mentor Graphics.
 There was one product, which was able to optimize the kind of [machines](http://en.wikipedia.org/wiki/SMT_placement_equipment) that fabricate the components of the phones, laptops and electronics that you use day to day and all aspects of their manufacturing operation, so that they were used to the maximum possible capacity.
 It did so by modeling the manufacturing pipeline in ways that humans never could.

 In this field, a machine not working at its 100% capacity is directly translated to money lost.
-And worse, if a bug in the optimizing software caused a few hours of downtime that's plain catastrophic.
+And worse, if a bug in the optimizing software caused a few hours of downtime, that's plain catastrophic.

 By an analogy, CPUs were made to burn cycles.
 If you have a machine that doesn't work all of its cores, all on 100% CPU and in the first place you _need_ more performance out of your application, then concurrency is one of the solutions.